railsrumble/railsrumble.github.com/rules.markdown

 **1. 48 Hours**

 As a contestant, your team has exactly 48 hours to develop your web based application during the Rumble.
-The competition kicks off at 12:00AM UTC / 00:00 UTC on October 18th, 2014 and will end at 11:59PM / 23:59 UTC on October 19th, 2014.
+The competition kicks off at 12:00AM UTC / 00:00 UTC on November 7th, 2015 and will end at 11:59PM / 23:59 UTC on November 8th, 2015.

 You can, of course, work on the concept for your application before the competition starts, including paper and / or digital mockups of the user interface and database entity diagrams.
 However, no production assets of any kind can be created until the start of the official competition period illustrated above.
 This includes "ready to slice" graphic design assets, application code, and code based user stores / test cases (on the other hand, [Sprint.ly](http://sprint.ly) & [Pivotal Tracker](http://pivotaltracker.com) type stories are fine).
 Please post any information of this sort publicly, and make sure to list these items on your team profile page in order to prevent any questioning.
 Plan, don't create.
 And if you're in doubt, send us an email to verify.